markwkidd/microclimate-explorer/README.md

 ## Technology and frameworks

-- C# MAUI Blazor
+- C# MAUI Blazor.
-- Modular code with object-oriented data structures
+- Modular code with object-oriented data structures.
-- OpenCage geocoding API
+- OpenCage geocoding API.
-- FindU weather station data web API scraper (scraper used with permission)
+- FindU weather station data web API scraper (scraper used with permission).
+- GitHub Copilot and Claude AI for code prototyping and debugging.

 ### Software development features

 - Use of a list data structure
 - Package sample FindU data with the .NET solution that can be parsed from local file storage
 - Write a text JSON file to save a configuration setting

+## TODO

-- TODO: Regular expression (regex) for input validation
+- Regular expression (regex) for input validation.
+There is only simple validation now.
-- TODO: Code comments relecting use of SOLID principles
+- Code comments relecting use of SOLID principles.
+- Mapping for the initial coordinates and nearby weather stations.
-- TODO: Use of a new generic class
+- Use of a new generic class.

 ## Building this project

-On the developer's Visual Studio workstation, it was necessary to install Selenium via NuGet.

 ### .Net Packages for Windows 10